pablos-here/nbiff/README.md

 ## Software requirements

-`Python 3` is required along with some additional modules.
+`python3` is required along with some additional modules.
 Choose the desired method to install them:

 | Method   | Information                                                  |